Iterations (Sprints) and Team Iterations

 |Belongs to parent Team||never||1 Team, always|

 For Iterations, the effort unit is defined in the process settings of the Project the Iteration belongs to.

 For Team Iterations, the effort unit is overridden by the “Default Process” settings marked in your global settings (Settings → Processes).

 Assign Features, Epics and Releases

-Both Iterations and Team Iterations cannot contain Features and Epics.
-These high-level requirement Entities can be assigned to Releases only.
-However, the sprint and release planning software allows Iterations and Team Iterations to contain Stories, Tasks, and Bugs that are part of Features and Epics.
+Iterations cannot contain Features and Epics.
+However, the sprint and release planning software allows Iterations to contain Stories, Tasks, and Bugs that are part of Features and Epics.